- Immigration New Zealand, 'Long-term Skill Shortage List', accessed August 2015, (www.immigration.govt.nz).

 - Workshop Technology

-Pay for marine engineers varies considerably and may depend on your experience, qualifications and the size and type of boat you work on.
+Pay for marine engineers varies depending on their experience, qualifications, and the size and type of vessel they work on.

 - Marine engineers starting out usually earn between $60,000 and $80,000 a year.